Year

 Business Models & Strategy: ADEO operates in a largely linear economic model but implements actions to steer product selection towards a reduction in emissions, and deploys new business models focused on the circular economy.

 Data quality: Several important aspects call into question the quality of the data reported by Adeo.
 First, the company does not report its different emission categories separately.
-In addition, the removal of LM Russia from the scope of emissions but not from the scope of unofficial control reduces the credibility of the commitment.
-This is a significant part of the emissions in 2023.
-Following the exclusion of LM Russia, no recalculation has been made on 2021 emissions, which seems to be the reference year.
+The removal of Leroy Merlin Russia from the scope of emissions in 2024, without retroactive adjustment of data from previous years, changes the scope of reporting and reduces comparability with the reference year, even though this subsidiary accounted for a significant portion of the group's emissions.

 Risks: ADEO's transition plan is largely based on the decarbonization of its suppliers, which would be stimulated by its Home Index.
 There is a risk that this indicator will be insufficiently managed and that supplier emissions will stagnate due to insufficient demand for low-carbon products that often cost more.
 In addition, the business model actions that ADEO is putting in place are not objectively defined, so there is no structured transition plan independent of suppliers.